foomo/gocontentful/README.md

 >**RichTextToHtml**(rt interface{}) string

 Converts an interface representing a Contentful RichText value (usually from a field getter) into HTML.
 It currently supports all tags except for embedded and inline entries and assets.

+---

+**CONSTANTS**

+Each generated content type library file exports a constant with the Contentful ID of the content type itself, for example in _contentful_vo_lib_person.go_:

+>const ContentTypePerson = "person"